TildeWill/magellan/README.md

 See the [workflow](.github/workflows/build.yml) or the [Makefile](Makefile) for more details.

+### Firmware
+The firmware is written for [QMK](https://qmk.fm/) and lives in this repo.
+The first time through, you'll need to symlink the firmware folder in this repo to your installation of QMK:

+``mkdir -p `qmk env QMK_FIRMWARE`/keyboards/tildewill/magellan && ln -s `pwd`/qmk_firmware/rev1 `qmk env QMK_FIRMWARE`/keyboards/tildewill/magellan``

+Then, after you've made your changes to the firmware, you can compile the firmware:

+`qmk compile --keyboard tildewill/magellan/rev1 --keymap default`

+Then you can either open up the `.hex` in QMK Toolbox or you can try to flash using the command line:

+`qmk flash --keyboard tildewill/magellan/rev1 --keymap default`

+If you'd like to use a visual editor to adjust the keymap, the QMK Configurator is great.
+You can generate the necessary JSON file from the C files in this repo:

+`qmk c2json --keyboard tildewill/magellan/rev1 --keymap default  > qmk_firmware/rev1/keymaps/default/magellan.json`

 ### Disclaimer

 Based on the work of Soundmonster https://github.com/soundmonster/samoklava/ where they say: